 The region is a wonderland for walkers.
 Some parts are absolutely challenging but there is a variety to the walks, including the Bundian Way, that spark international interest.
 The qualities of the scenery include the great eucalypt forests of the world as well as alpine and coastal wilderness.
 The Bundian Way is a bushwalker’s dream come true.

-John Blay’s latest book, Back Country Trek through the Deua and Wadbilliga, is an extraordinary walk through the history and ways of Australia’s south-eastern escarpment ranges and their very special wildlife.
-See Books Page!
+John Blay’s first book in the trilogy, Back Country Trek through the Deua and Wadbilliga, follows an extraordinary walk through the history and ways of Australia’s south-eastern escarpment ranges and their very special wildlife.
+See Books’ Page!